 User submits a priority 1 distributed training experiment with slots_per_trial 8.
 Although this workload has a higher priority than the active notebook task, it cannot be scheduled because it requires 8 slots, notebooks are not preemptible, and therefore only 7 slots are available.

 User submits a priority 2 distributed training experiment with slots_per_trial 4.
-It will not be scheduled even though 7 slots are available, because it is behind a higher priority pending task.
+One trial will be scheduled to make use of the idle 7 slots.

 The notebook is killed.
-The distributed training job that has priority 1 then starts running.
-Once that experiment is complete, distributed training experiment with priority 2 runs.
+The priority 2 distributed training experiment is preempted.
+And then the priority 1 distributed training experiment starts running.
+Once that experiment is complete, distributed training experiment with priority 2 restarts.

 By default, the Kubernetes scheduler does not perform gang scheduling or support preemption of pods.
 While it does take pod priority into account, it greedily schedules pods without consideration for the job each pod belongs to.
 This can result in problematic behavior for deep learning workloads, particularly for distributed training jobs that use many GPUs.
 A distributed training job that uses multiple pods requires all pods to be scheduled and running in order to make progress.
 Because Kubernetes does not support gang scheduling by default, cluster deadlocks can arise.
 For example, suppose that two experiments are launched simultaneously that each require 16 GPUs on a cluster with only 16 GPUs.
 It is possible that Kubernetes will assign some GPUs to one experiment and some GPUs to the other.
 Because neither experiment will receive the resources it needs to begin executing, the system will wait indefinitely.